ggonnella/textformats/manuals/TF-Spec_tests.md

 ```

 Valid data is given as a mapping under 'valid', where the keys are the encoded
-textual form and the values are the decoded data:
+string representations and the values are the decoded data:
 ```
 valid: {"encoded1": "decoded1", ...}
 ```
 The tests will both check that the encoded data is decoded as given, and
 the opposite, i.e. that the decoded data is encoded as given.

 Invalid data is given under the key 'invalid'.
-Under it, textual
+Under it, string
 representations and decoded data are given as lists under, respectively,
 the subkeys 'encoded' and 'decoded':
 ```YAML